 The American Academy of Pediatrics believes that particular blankets and toys are an important part of a child’s bedtime ritual.
 Many children carry that special blanket or toy to bed with them each night and refuse to go to sleep unless those things are by their side.

 Special blankets and toys provide comfort and security to a child throughout the night.
 If they wake up during the night, many children will reach for their security blankets or toy, find them, and quickly go back to sleep.

-Have you noticed when you take your child to a strange or unfamiliar place, or into a new situation, they insist on carrying their blanket with them?
+Have you noticed when you take your child to a strange or unfamiliar place, or into a new situation, or when they’re feeling insecure, they insist on carrying their blanket with them?
 Or when the lights go out in their bedroom at night, they hug their toy or “blanky” even closer?

-These can be scary situations for a child and to have a security blanket or object close by brings them comfort.
+These can be scary situations for a child and having a security blanket or object close by brings them comfort.
 The American Academy of Pediatrics concurs: special blankets or toys can be an important part of childhood and can bring comfort and security to its owner.

 Let Your Child Have These Security Blankets and Toys for as Long as Needed

 Whatever the reasons your child loves a particular blanket or stuffed animal, the experts agree: let your child have these objects as long as they want.
 They need them for a reason, if for nothing else but to remind them of happy childhood memories.

 It does not mean your child is insecure or has other issues.
 They just simply have an attachment to something they love and treasure.